 If English is not your native language and/or you have completed high school abroad that was not english speaking, you must take the TOEFL exam.
 Schedule the TOEFL (including the written and verbal components) and have the results sent to the PharmCAS address (Code 8246).
 If you have completed any ESL coursework, you are required to take the TOEFL.
 Test scores of 27 in each area are required.
 Having a college degree does not exempt applicants from taking the TOEFL.

 An on-site interview is required for all applicants.
 This is one of several criteria for admission into the PharmD program.
 Interviews take place on Thursdays beginning in the Fall semester and run through March.

 - Enrollment Deposit

-If you are admitted to the College of Pharmacy, you will be asked to submit a $1000 enrollment deposit within four weeks of your admission.
-The enrollment deposit will be credited to the cost of your tuition.
+If you are admitted to the College of Pharmacy, you will be asked to submit a $1000 enrollment deposit.
+The first deposit of $200 will be due within two weeks of your admission.
+The second deposit of $800 will be due by March 1.
+Enrollment deposits are credited to the cost of your tuition, and are non-refundable.